 Get in touch at email@example.com.

-December 2022: Both of my RAs - Rainey Williams and Mario Peng Lee - were awarded Travel Grants from the UCLA Undergraduate Research Center for Humanities, Arts, and Social Sciences for our upcoming presentation at the LSA in January 2023.
+December 2022: My RAs Rainey Williams and Mario Peng Lee were awarded Travel Grants from the UCLA Undergraduate Research Center for Humanities, Arts, and Social Sciences for our upcoming presentation at the LSA in January 2023.

 November 2022: Both of my RAs - Rainey Williams and Mario Peng Lee - were awarded Undergraduate Research and Travel Awards by the UCLA Linguistics Department for our upcoming presentation at the LSA in January 2023.

-November 2022: I was awarded the Swarthmore Faculty Research Support Grant for work on the Hän Revitalization Project.
+November 2022: I was awarded the Swarthmore Faculty Research Support Grant in the amount of $1800 for work on the Hän Revitalization Project.

 October 2022: My chapter SemanTasks and SemanTricks: Using Linguistic Knowledge to Your Advantage was accepted for publication in Games for Students of Linguistics.

-September 2022: I will be competing in the Five Minute Linguist Competition at the LSA annual meeting in January.
+September 2022: I have been selected to compete in the Five Minute Linguist Competition at the LSA annual meeting in January.

-September 2022: My RAs - Rainey Williams and Mario Peng Lee - and I will be presenting out work on the Diverse Names Generator at the LSA in January.
+September 2022: My RAs - Rainey Williams and Mario Peng Lee - and I will be presenting our work on the Diverse Names Generator at the LSA in January.